qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/single-command.md

 ## Arbitrary command conversion

-Some commands that are registered by plugins aren’t present in the plugin's `plugin.yml` file.
+Some commands which are registered by plugins aren’t present in the plugin's `plugin.yml` file.
 Due to this, the CommandAPI can’t link a command to its respective plugin for command conversion.
-To deal with this, the CommandAPI can link arbitrary commands via the `other-commands-to-convert` option in the CommandAPI's `config.yml` file.
+In order to deal with this, the CommandAPI can link arbitrary commands via the `other-commands-to-convert` option in the CommandAPI's `config.yml` file.

 This can be used for any of the following (and more):